Yleisnero/useful-stuff/README.md

 ```

 ## Enter ssh key only once per terminal session
-* Add this line to the bottom of the ~/.zshrc
+* Add these lines to the bottom of the ~/.zshrc
 ```
 [ -z "$SSH_AUTH_SOCK" ] && eval "$(ssh-agent -s)"
+typeset -g POWERLEVEL9K_INSTANT_PROMPT=quiet
 ```
 * Add this lines to the ~/.ssh/config
 ```